jarun/buku/README.md

 `buku` is a powerful bookmark manager written in Python3 and SQLite3.
 When I started writing it, I couldn't find a flexible cmdline solution with a private, portable, merge-able database along with browser integration.
 Hence, `Buku` (after my son's nickname, meaning *close to the heart* in my language).

-`buku` fetches the title of a bookmarked web page and stores it along with any additional comments and tags.
+`buku` fetches the title of a bookmarked url and stores it along with any user-provided comments and tags.
 You can use your favourite editor to compose and update bookmarks.
 With multiple search options, including regex and a deep scan mode (particularly for URLs), it can find any bookmark instantly.
 Multiple search results can be opened in the browser at once.
+There's an Easter egg to revisit random forgotten bookmarks too!

-For GUI integration (or to sync bookmarks with your favourite bookmark management service), refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).
-If you prefer the terminal, thanks to the [shell completion](#shell-completion) scripts, you don't need to memorize any of the options.
-There's an Easter egg to revisit random forgotten bookmarks too.
+For GUI and browser integration (or to sync bookmarks with your favourite bookmark management service), refer to the wiki page on [System integration](https://github.com/jarun/Buku/wiki/System-integration).
+If you prefer the terminal, the [shell completion](#shell-completion) scripts can be handy.

 We have one of the best documentation around.
 You can start with the [Examples](#examples). *Buku* is too busy to track you - no hidden history, obsolete records, usage analytics or homing.
-To learn more on how it works or to contribute to the project, please refer to the wiki page on [operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).
+For more details, please refer to the wiki page on [operational notes](https://github.com/jarun/Buku/wiki/Operational-notes).

 There are several [projects based on `buku`](#related-projects), including a browser plug-in.

-We need contributors.
-We are a small friendly team and would be more than happy to help.
-Please visit the [ToDo List](https://github.com/jarun/Buku/issues/251) for identified tasks.
-Visit the [wiki](https://github.com/jarun/Buku/wiki) for PR guidelines.
+Contributions are welcome!
+There's a rolling [ToDo List](https://github.com/jarun/Buku/issues/251) with identified tasks.
+Please follow the [PR guidelines](https://github.com/jarun/Buku/wiki/PR-guidelines).

 *Love smart and efficient terminal utilities?
 Explore my repositories.
 Buy me a cup of coffee if they help you.*